OJddJO/libMLV/README.md

 ## A repo for a precompiled version of libMLV

 This repo is just a repo for precompiled version of libMLV.
 If you find any bugs or have any questions, please report/ask them to the library maintainer.
+You can still ask for bugs in the discussions but there is no guarantee that it will be solved !

 ## INSTALLATION